 Unusual Documents and Resources

-Create separate file folders for unusual resources, such as oral history interview transcripts, letters from modern relatives, or a relative’s memoir.
+Create separate sections for unusual resources, such as oral history interview transcripts, letters from modern relatives, or a relative’s memoir.
 Ideally, you should place original, one-of-a-kind items in acid-free file folders or boxes.

 MARIA’S FAMILY ARCHIVES